mvrcx/SWP_Blitzer/README.md

 ### Setup

-1. We start off by installing pip which is a package manager.
+:one: We start off by installing pip which is a package manager.
 Open your terminal and run the following command:

   `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

   `python3 get-pip.py`

-1. Install the dlib library (todo: explanation)
+:two: Install the dlib library (todo: explanation)

   `pip install dlib`

-1. Install opencv (todo: explanation)
+3️⃣ Install opencv (todo: explanation)

   `pip install opencv-python`

-1. Install the mathplotlib (todo: explanation)
+:four: Install the mathplotlib (todo: explanation)

   `pip install matplotlib`

-1. Clone this repository (or use SSH) and move it into the repo root.
+:five: Clone this repository (or use SSH) and move it into the repo root.

 	git clone https://github.com/mvrcx/SWP_Blitzer.git